Parandis/weather-app/README.md

 4. Run `npm start` to start the development server

 ### What did you not include in your solution that you want us to know about?
-- I wanted to add a search bar to make the app more practical and dynamic, not limited to one city.
 - I planned to display more weather details on click for each forecast box.
 - There’s potential for better error handling, such as retry logic for failed API calls.
 - The UI/UX could benefit from more improvement and a more appealing design.